 Local workers - Method of travel to work - All industries

-Within the NSROC Region, there is a higher proportion of local workers using public transport to get to work than New South Wales.
+Within the NSROC Region, there is a higher proportion of local All industries workers using public transport to get to work than the New South Wales workforce.

 This data reveals the main modes of transport used by local workers in a particular industry to get to work.
 Workforce transport data for the NSROC Region is very useful in transport planning as it informs decision-makers about the effectiveness and availability of public transport.

 There are a number of reasons why people use different Modes of Transport to get to work including: